sywac/sywac-website/source/index.md

 While there are a handful of good argument parsers out there, like [yargs](http://yargs.js.org/) and [commander](http://tj.github.io/commander.js/), none of them support __asynchronous__ parsing and execution, and none of them have the level of flexibility and customization that sywac has.

 The [author](https://github.com/nexdrew) of sywac is actually a maintainer of yargs, and, after realizing [some](https://github.com/yargs/yargs/issues/541#issuecomment-256682437) [of](https://github.com/yargs/yargs/issues/756) [the](https://github.com/yargs/yargs/issues/564) [major](https://github.com/yargs/yargs/issues/510) [limitations](https://github.com/yargs/yargs/issues/859) inherent in the yargs architecture, he opted for a full rewrite, attempting to fix API problems and solve a lot of known issues along the way.
 Painful?
 Yes.
 But also well worth it.

+For a detailed comparison of features, see the [Comparison Matrix](/about/comparison-matrix.html).

 ## Why is asynchronous parsing so important?